California Reopening: Everything Families Need To Know

 - Batting Cages

-If your little slugger is missing Little League, batting cages are allowed to reopen.
-(Call before visiting one, as only outdoor cages are open and reservations may be required.)
+If your little slugger is missing Little League, batting cages are open.

 - Water Sports Rental and Lesson